 A hospital stay is generally advisable.
 This is due to the procedure leaving the abdomen feeling very tight and, as a result, movement can be uncomfortable for a few days.
 A hospital environment will help ensure that pain relief is on hand if required.

 A support garment, available from Dr Quinn’s rooms, is fitted at the time of surgery and should be worn for the next six weeks.
 Once at home, activities need to remain restricted for a few weeks.
-Generally, quiet activities can recommence four or five days after surgery while driving a car is usually possible after a week or two.
+Generally, light activities can recommence four or five days after surgery while driving a car is usually possible after a week or two.

 The timing of a return to work depends on the nature of the work to be performed.
 Office work is usually possible at two weeks after surgery but tasks requiring extended periods of standing or strenuous effort should be left for three or four weeks.